 FHA cash out refinance loans also can be taken out for other purposes.
 You also can take the opportunity to get a lower rate, or move into a 15 year fixed loan.
 Or, you might move from a fixed rate into a lower adjustable rate.

 Cash out FHA refinance loans usually have more flexible qualification guidelines.
 If you have a lower credit score, you will not necessarily be barred from refinancing.
 You also can have a higher debt to income ratio than a conventional loan and still qualify.
+Ask a HUD approved lender about the cash-out requirements for FHA refinancing in 2017.

 Guidelines for an FHA Cash Out Refinance Loan